RetroPie/RetroPie-Docs/docs/Doom.md

 default="zdoom"
 zdoom="/opt/retropie/ports/zdoom/zdoom -iwad /home/pi/RetroPie/roms/ports/doom/doom2.wad -file /home/pi/RetroPie/roms/ports/zdoom/DarkestHour/"`

-Save your work by holding Down "CONTROL + X".
-Then keep hitting "Y" to confirm each step until save.
+Save your work by holding Down `CONTROL + X`.
+Then keep hitting `Y` to confirm each step until save.

  Returning to your computer you will want to navigate to your /home/pi/RetroPie/roms/ports/zdoom/DarkestHour/ folder on the Pi, via SFTP or Samba.

-Next copy over the "DarkHour.wad" file from your PC into the "DarkestHour" directory on the Pi.
+Next copy over the `DarkHour.wad` file from your PC into the `DarkestHour` directory on the Pi.

-Now that this is complete you will want to go back two directories so that we are in the "ports" directory.
-Next advance one folder so that you are inside of the "doom" directory.
+Now that this is complete you will want to go back two directories so that we are in the `ports` directory.
+Next advance one folder so that you are inside of the `doom` directory.
 Now copy over a fully upgraded original DOOM II iWAD, or one from DOOM 3.
-It should be titled "doom2.wad", and should be in all lower case.
+It should be titled `doom2.wad`, and should be in all lower case.

- Having completed this step, you will now want to reboot EmulationStation, navigate to "Ports" and test your new "Darkest Hour" entry.
+ Having completed this step, you will now want to reboot EmulationStation, navigate to `Ports` and test your new `Darkest Hour` entry.

 ### Music